milangeorge98/RFID-Bus-detection-system-for-the-blind/README.md

 <h1>Credits</h1>

-Source and Credits: by Yvan / https://Brainy-Bits.com<br>
+The core Source and Credits: by Yvan / https://Brainy-Bits.com<br>

 Simple RFID Arduino Sketch(RC522)<br>
 The MFRC522 Library used, was created by LJOS here: https://github.com/ljos/MFRC522 <br>
 The FastLED Library used, was created by focalintent here: https://github.com/FastLED/FastLED/releases<br>

+Based on the project, changes were made and implemented: adding the destination and triggering the buzzer.